Swallowing Awareness Day

 NB.
 Once the signature is downloaded it may need to be resized for specific usage.
 Link the email signature to this page.

-An infographic is available to highlight Swallowing Awareness Day.
-The following can be downloaded:
+There are two infographics available to highlight Swallowing Awareness Day.
+The following files can be downloaded:

 Primary logo (Pelican)